DataDog/documentation/content/en/monitors/monitor_types/integration.md

 ### Integration Status

-If the integration has a service check, the **Integration Status** tab is selectable.
+If the integration has a service check, the **Integration Status** tab is active.

 #### Pick a check